-The CY7C1311BV18, CY7C1911BV18, CY7C1313BV18, CY7C1315BV18 are synchronous pipelined Burst SRAMs with a read port and a write port.
+The CY7C1613KV18, CY7C1615KV18 are synchronous pipelined burst SRAMs with a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and flows out through the read port.
 These devices multiplex the address inputs to minimize the number of address pins required.
-By having separate read and write ports, the QDR-II completely eliminates the need to "turn-around" the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of four 8-bit data transfers in the case of CY7C1311BV18, four 9-bit data transfers in the case of CY7C1313BV18, and four 36-bit data transfers in the case of CY7C1315BV18 in two clock cycles.
+By having separate read and write ports, the QDR II completely eliminates the need to turn-around the data bus and avoids any possible data contention, thereby simplifying system design.
+Each access consists of four 18-bit data transfers in the case of CY7C1613KV18, and four 36-bit data transfers in the case of CY7C1615KV18 in two clock cycles.